Eulalia Bernard: Professional career

 In 1981, she established a Chair of Afro-American Cultural Studies at the University of Costa Rica.
-In 1982 with her book Ritmohéroe, she became the first Afro-Costa Rican woman with a printed publication.
+In 1982, with her book Ritmohéroe, Bernard became the first Afro-Costa Rican woman with a printed publication.
 The poetry in the book focused on her hometown Limon.
 From 1982 until 1993, she taught the class "Introduction to the African-American Culture: Africa in the Americas" at the University of Costa Rica.

-Part of Bernard's goals was having a political effect in her students, and among her students a prominent figure is Epsy Campbell, former vice president of Costa Rica and the first woman of color on that position in the country.
+Part of Bernard's goals was having a political effect in her students, and among her students a prominent figure is Epsy Campbell, former vice-president of Costa Rica and the first woman of color on that position in the country.

-She was also a professor for Afro-Caribbean literature in universities at the United States and Canada.
+Bernard was also a professor for Afro-Caribbean literature in universities at the United States and Canada.
 She was invited to numerous international conferences to present about afrodescendants in the Caribbean, Europe, and the Americas.
-She also worked at United Nations doing research on the creative works of black people in the Americas.
-With her writing and advocacy, Bernard has contributed to safeguard the heritage of the African descent community and to pass it down.
+She also worked at the United Nations doing research on the creative works of black people in the Americas.
+With her writing and advocacy, Bernard has contributed to safeguarding the heritage of the African descent community and to passing it down.

 Political career

-In 1986 she was a candidate to congresswoman for the United People's Party.
+In 1986, she was a candidate to congresswoman for the United People's Party.
 She was the first black candidate in a non-traditional and communist party, as there was a historic covenant of the black community and the National Liberation Party.
 She decided to break that covenant in response to the social inequalities of the time.

 Writings

 Bernard Little published in Spanish, English and Limonese Creole.
-Her works focusses on Limon as a repository of the ancestral memory of African descendants focusing on the relationships of Africa and America.
+Her works focus on Limon as a repository of the ancestral memory of African descendants, particularly on the relationships of Africa and America.
 They also express the tensions of the relationship of the black community and the ideas of belonging to the Costa Rican nation-State.
-In a poem on her Jamaican cousin (Spanish:Requiem a mi primo Jamaiquino) in Ritmoheroe of 1982, she treats the difficulties of her cousin to obtain the citizenship of Costa Rica despite having worked the lands of the country.
+In a poem on her Jamaican cousin (Spanish: Requiem a mi primo Jamaiquino) in Ritmoheroe of 1982, she deals with the difficulties of her cousin to obtain citizenship of Costa Rica despite having worked the lands of the country.
 Many of her poems have text and melodies intertwined and she often performed them live.
-Her writing is a call for the acceptance of blackness and a reclaim for the black body both politically and aesthetically.
+Her writing is a call for the acceptance of blackness and for reclaiming the black body both politically and aesthetically.
 Her poems in Ciénaga (2001) are often written from the perspective of "You and I".
-Her name appears in publications on selected Afro-Latino writers.
+She was included in the 1992 anthology Daughters of Africa (edited by Margaret Busby), and is featured in publications on selected Afro-Latino writers.